cranleighschool/cranleigh-smugmug/README.md

 A wordpress plugin that connects with our Cranleigh SmugMug API

 ## Installation Instructions
-Because this plugin uses the phpSmug class from lildude you currently need to initialise that class using composer for this plugin to work.
+Because this plugin uses the [phpSmug class](https://github.com/lildude/phpSmug) from [@lildude](https://github.com/lildude) you currently need to initialise that class using composer for this plugin to work.

 ```sh
 $ cd phpSmug/phpSmug